How to set up a custom SMTP inbox

 Send email with Custom SMTP

-In the Channels subsection of the inbox, click the dropdown next to the email address if the menu is not already expanded.
+In the Channels tab of the inbox, click on the channel to open the channel settings.
 Scroll down and expand the Custom SMTP submenu, and toggle on Enable.

 Complete the Host, Port, Login and Password fields, as well as specifying if you want to Connect with SSL/TLS (recommended) then test your connection.
 For Gmail/Office 365, your host would be smtp.gmail.com or smtp.office365.com over port 587.
 You may also want to generate an app password in Gmail or Office 365 if you're utilizing 2FA in either platform.